legnaleurc/duld/README.md

-# acdul
+# ddul

-Let Transmission and HaH upload completed torrent to Amazon Cloud Drive.
+Let Transmission and HaH upload completed torrents to Cloud Drive.

 ## Requirements

-Only supports Python 3.5 or later.
+Only supports Python 3.6 or later.

-You have to setup acd_cli first.
+You have to setup wcpan.drive.google first.

 Modify Transmission settings: